-After acceptance but prior to enrollment at MTSA, the student must have a multi-state Tennessee RN unless they are already licensed in one of the Nurse Licensure Compact (NLC) states.
-If the student is maintaining a permanent residence address in their NCL license state, they can continue to use it in TN.
-If not, they must apply for a Tennessee multi-state license.
+After acceptance but prior to enrollment at MTSA, the student must have either a multi-state Tennessee RN license or hold a Nurse Licensure Compact (NLC) or enchanced Nurse Licensure Compact (eNLC) license.
+If the student is maintaining a permanent residence address in their NLC/eNLC license state, they can continue to use their NLC/eNLC license in TN.
 Students who have a TN Only license must have it changed to a multi-state license as soon as possible.
 If the student applies for a TN Only license before they reside in the state, they can have it changed by the Tennessee Board of Nursing (TBON) when they have a TN address and TN Driver's License.
-As of July 1, 2016, the National Council of State Boards of Nursing (NCSBN) website lists the following as NLC states: Arizona, Arkansas, Colorado, Delaware, Idaho, Iowa, Kentucky, Maine, Maryland, Mississippi, Missouri, Montana, Nebraska, New Hampshire, New Mexico, North Carolina, North Dakota, Rhode Island, South Carolina, South Dakota, Tennessee, Texas, Utah, Virginia, and Wisconsin.
+The National Council of State Boards of Nursing (NCSBN) website lists the current NLC/eNLC states.
 The TBN address is as follows: